andyshee/cryptoscrape/README.md

 This project was completed over the course of 3 months, and exposed me to several new concepts and challenges along the way.

 ## Requirements and Modules Used
--PRAW *python wrapper for reddit API*
+-PRAW *Python wrapper for reddit API*

--Tweepy *python wrapper for twitter API*
+-Tweepy *Python wrapper for twitter API*

--Matplotlib *data visualization tool with similar functionality to MATLAB*
+-Matplotlib *Data visualization tool with similar functionality to MATLAB*

 ## Starting off
 I started this project using PRAW, a python wrapper for Reddit's streaming API.
 I set the API to monitor the